hq-tr/jack/README.md

 Compile with

-  chmod u+x jackcompile
+'chmod u+x jackcompile'

-  ./jackcompile
+'./jackcompile'

 And after that run with
-  ./jack
+'./jack'